 Harbor porpoise are not listed as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
 The lack of surveys in a significant portion of this stock's range results in a conservative PBR for this stock.
 Logbook records are most likely negatively biased (Credle et al. 1994) resulting in an underestimate of incidental kill.
-However, based on the best scientific information available, the estimated level of human-caused mortality and serious injury (2) is not known to exceed the PBR (86).
+However, based on the best scientific information available, the estimated level of human-caused mortality and serious injury (4, based on 2 mortalities in commercial fisheries plus 2 (rounded up from 1.4) in subsistence gillnets) is not known to exceed the PBR (86).
 Therefore, the Bering Sea stock of harbor porpoise is not classified as a strategic stock.
 Population trends and status of this stock relative to OSP are currently unknown.